upenn-libraries/sdbmss/README.md

   export SOLR_URL="http://127.0.0.1:8983/solr/development"
   ```

-* Now you should be ready to run the application and its scripts.
+* Now you should be ready to run the application (see below).

 Data Migration
 --------------